Faculty and Staff Directory

 Dennis’s most recent book Inhumanities: Nazi Interpretations of Western Culture (Cambridge University Press, 2012) provides an intense and comprehensive examination of the main publication of the Nazi Party, the Völkischer Beobachter, showing how that newspaper interpreted the History of Western culture, from the Ancient Greeks through the Weimar Era, in the context of Nazi ideology.
 It has received very positive critical attention from the Times Literary Supplement, the Literary Review, and other press and media outlets.
 He has written numerous book chapters and articles appearing in a variety of journals including, the International Journal of Humanities, the Journal of Political and Military Sociology, and the German Studies Review.

 Dennis has been recognized for excellence in teaching and was a recipient of a Master Teacher Award in the College of Arts and Sciences in both 2000 and 2003 and the Provost’s Award for Excellence in Teaching Freshmen in 2015.
 In 2010, he organized and moderated the film series Made in West/East Germany: Chicago-wide Commemoration of the 20th Anniversary of German Reunification in conjunction with the Goethe-Institut Chicago, DePaul University, Northwestern University, and the University of Illinois-Chicago.
 In 1993, he hosted the Topography of Terror: Gestapo, SS, and Reichssicherheitshauptamt on the Prinz-Albrecht Terrain Exhibit at Loyola University, in cooperation with the Goethe-Institut Chicago and the German Consulate in Chicago.
 Dennis also served as the Graduate Program Director in the History Department from 2011-2014.

-Modern German History, History of Western Humanities, Music and History, Beethoven Studies, History of National Socialism, History of Computing
+Modern German Cultural History, History of Western Humanities, Music and History, Beethoven Studies, History of National Socialism, History of Computing

 History 101 Western Civilization: The Evolution of Western Ideas and Institutions to the 17th Century